open-policy-agent/gatekeeper/website/docs/expansion.md

       kinds: ["DeamonSet", "Deployment", "Job", "ReplicaSet", "ReplicationController", "StatefulSet"]
       versions: ["v1"]
   templateSource: "spec.template"
+  enforcementAction: "warn"
   generatedGVK:
     kind: "Pod"
     group: ""
     version: "v1"
 ```

-With this `ExpansionTemplate`, any constraints that are configured to
+With this `ExpansionTemplate`, any constraints that are configured to target
-target `Pods` will be evaluated on the "mock Pods" when a `Deployment`
+`Pods` will be evaluated on the "mock Pods" when a `Deployment` /`ReplicaSet` is
-/`ReplicaSet` is being reviewed.
+being reviewed.
+Any violations created against the mock Pod will have their
+enforcement action set to `warn`, regardless of the enforcement actions
+specified by the Constraint in violation.

 #### Match Source